 One of her captains asked, “What is the wrong Shateri?”

-“They gave me the name Shateri.
-I have discovered my actual name is Zeta.
+“Jaffu and Silba gave me the name Shateri.
+My actual name is Zeta.
 I have never had a hard time telling you anything, and you all know I will fight to the death to defend each of you without question.
-I don’t know how to explain where I came from.”
+Explaining where I come from will be difficult.”

 At that moment, Barin interrupted her and offered to speak for her.